-The noted law firm of Arvay Finlay has prepared a legal opinion, updated in 2025, on options to hold fossil fuel companies legally accountable, which it is willing to provide to local governments seeking to understand their options.
-Local governments wishing to review a copy of the opinion can contact David Wu, an Associate with the firm, at 604.283.9361 or dww@arvayfinlay.ca.
+The noted law firm of Arvay Finlay has prepared a legal opinion on options to hold fossil fuel companies legally accountable, which it is willing to provide to local governments seeking to understand their options.
+Local governments wishing to review a copy of the opinion can contact David Wu, an Associate with the firm, at 604.283.9361 or dwu@arvayfinlay.ca.